ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 that this kind of automated checks make it easier to review code, but they are not flawless, so occasionally Codacy will report false positives.

+The documentation can be seen by clicking on `Details`.
+Make sure the documentation is nicely formatted, and (if necessary) add the link to the top of the PR.

 Diagnostic script contributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~